Competency matrices are guidelines used in determining the minimum aptitude levels for petroleum engineers and to establish future industry standards.

 The SPE Task Force on Minimal Competency was established by T. Scott Hickman, former SPE president, who recruited top experts from both industry and academia.
 These selected professionals began reviewing the practices used to set competency levels in various organizations.
 The group also looked at methods used by industries such as medicine, law and accounting.
 The Task Force defined the appropriate skill set to meet and exceed minimum competency requirements and created a series of specific matrices for the industry.

 In order to define specific skills that graduates should possess, the SPE Talent Council studied university curricula and industrial expectations regarding the technical knowledge of recent graduates.
-This SPE Graduate Technical Knowledge Matrix serves as a reference tool for industry, academia, and students and is not meant to be definitive with reference to curriculum criteria, entry-level hiring requirements, or student self-assessment — nor should the matrix is be seen as any component of the accreditation process for assessing university programs in Petroleum Engineering.
+This SPE Graduate Technical Knowledge Matrix (PDF) serves as a reference tool for industry, academia, and students and is not meant to be definitive with reference to curriculum criteria, entry-level hiring requirements, or student self-assessment — nor should the matrix is be seen as any component of the accreditation process for assessing university programs in Petroleum Engineering.